GQCG/GQCP/README.md

     We note that setting `CMAKE_INSTALL_PREFIX=~/.local` is preferred as this is also makes sure that the installed Python modules can be found automatically.

 For this library, there are several extra options you can pass to the `cmake ..` command:

-* `-DEIGEN_USE_MKL=TRUE` makes sure that Eigen uses Intel MKL.

 * `-DBUILD_TESTS=TRUE` specifies that tests should be built and run.

+* `-DBUILD_BENCHMARKS=TRUE` makes sure CMake adds the benchmark executables as targets.
+This uses [Google benchmark](https://github.com/google/benchmark), so make sure you have this installed if you wish to proceed with benchmarking on your system.

 * `-DBUILD_DOCS=TRUE` specifies that documentation should be built using Doxygen, in which case Graphviz is required for UML generation.
 A custom `docs` target will then be configured by CMake, so that

         make docs

     compiles the documentation.
 After compilation, the HTML documentation can be found in the `docs/html` directory inside your out-of-source `build` directory.
 Navigating the documentation is easiest if you start with the `index.html` file.

-* `-DBUILD_DRIVERS=TRUE` controls that you want to build the extra drivers, which are executables for some common use-cases.

-* `-DBUILD_BENCHMARKS=TRUE` makes sure CMake adds the benchmark executables as targets.
-This uses [Google benchmark](https://github.com/google/benchmark), so make sure you have this installed if you wish to proceed with benchmarking on your system.

 * `-DBUILD_PYTHON_BINDINGS=TRUE` makes sure that selected pieces of the GQCP library can be called from Python.
 This uses [PyBind11](https://github.com/pybind/pybind11), so make sure you have this installed if you wish to use GQCPY on your system.

-### Usage in an external project

-We have created a small [example](https://github.com/GQCG/gqcp-link) which showcases how to use `gqcp` in an external C++ project